 Middle Tennessee State University’s tuition and fees change based on: Academic program for both full and part-time students Course load for both full and part-time students

 The average financial aid package for a full-time, first-year student is around $10,863 a year.
-Around 58 percent of Middle Tennessee State University undergrads take out student loans to cover any remaining costs.
+Around 58% of Middle Tennessee State University undergrads take out student loans to cover any remaining costs.
 Middle Tennessee State University graduates who have student loans graduate with an average of $25,145 of student loan debt.

 The average debt for each loan type varies.